Harald Hardrada – The Last Viking King

 1036-1037 or around 1041 – Palestine and Jerusalem

 According to the Heimskringla, Harald spent some time in Palestine and Jerusalem, possibly fighting off robbers and other unsavory elements attacking Christian pilgrims.
 However, this is said to have been after campaigns in Sicily and just before his return for Kievan Rus.
 This timeline has been questioned by several scholars which hold it as more likely this was some tim in the latter half of the 1030s.
-LEss challenging than some of his other assignments, the Palestinian campaign is described like this in Heimskringla.
+Less challenging than some of his other assignments, the Palestinian campaign is described like this in Heimskringla.

 From Heimskringla, Saga of Harald Hardrada, Ch.
 10